freebsd/freebsd-quarterly/2019q4/bastille.md

 Bastille saw an increase in community contributions with six new GitHub contributors.
-These people generously improved error checking, release validation (sha256), firewall improvements, flexible networking and initial support for resource limits!
+These people generously improved error checking, release validation (sha256), firewall functionality, flexible networking and initial support for resource limits!

 We want to thank everyone that contributed to Bastille in 2019.
 Your support